'Dude, I'm Done': When Politics Tears Families And Friendships Apart

 One, in particular, kept attacking him as a "libtard," among other things.
 Marinstein no longer talks to that guy.
 But with another, he's trying a new strategy to save the friendship, suggesting they keep talking, just not about politics.
 So far, it's proving harder to enforce than he thought.

-"I'm still getting this nightly stream of New York Post articles and memes [mocking] Democrats, and I simply respond with a funny line that says 'This post violates our agreement not to talk about politics,' trying to creatively send the message that I just don't want to engage," he said.
+"I'm still getting this nightly stream of New York Post articles and memes [mocking] Democrats, and I simply respond with a funny line that says, 'This post violates our agreement not to talk about politics,' trying to creatively send the message that I just don't want to engage," he said.

-Whether the strategy ultimately works or not, Marinstein says, he wonders whether it may ultimately be doing as much harm as good.
+Whether the strategy ultimately works or not, Marinstein said, he wonders whether it may ultimately be doing as much harm as good.

-"It just feels like the healthiest thing for me to do at the moment to lower the temperature, and to not continue these toxic conversations," he said.
+"It just feels like the healthiest thing for me to do at the moment [is] to lower the temperature and to not continue these toxic conversations," he said.
 "But I suppose the risk is that I'm just retreating into my own information bubble with people who think just like me."

-Indeed, experts say it's more conversation — not less — that's needed, if the nation is to heal its blistering divide.
+Indeed, experts said it's more conversation — not less — that's needed, if the nation is to heal its blistering divide.
 But it has to be healthy, productive conversation.
-And Israel, who runs the workshops on civil discourse, says the first step must be to take it off social media, and talk in person instead.
+And Israel, who runs the workshops on civil discourse, said the first step must be to take it off social media and talk in person instead.

 "The only useful comment that you can make on somebody's social media post is 'Can we find a time to talk about this?
-I'm interested in hearing more,'" she said.
+I'm interested in hearing more,' " she said.